 The Department of Defense (DoD) acquires, operates, and maintains a vast array of physical assets that include vehicles, aircraft, ships, materiel and facilities such as wharves, buildings, and other stationary structures and infrastructure.
 All these assets are susceptible to corrosion.
 Corrosion affects mission readiness, facility capacity and downtime, personnel productivity, and asset employment as well as safety, health, and quality of life that directly impacts morale.
+Corrosion is most often associated with "rust" on steel and the oxidation of other metals.
+However, 10 U.S.C. § 2228 defines corrosion is, "the deterioration of a material or its properties due to a reaction of that material with its chemical environment."
+It is inclusive of the deterioration of all materials, which can be caused through sun exposure, mold and mildew, wind, and other environmental elements.

-Corrosion, although traditionally thought of as "rust," is actually much more than that.
-Title 10 United States Code section 2228 defines corrosion as "the deterioration of a material or its properties due to a reaction of that material with its chemical environment".
-Corrosion includes much more than just electrochemical oxidation of metals, such as rotting of wood, degradation of concrete, and degradation of composite materials due to reaction with the environment.
 The method and rate by which this reaction occurs are directly affected by the severity of the local environment.
 Several methods for classifying and quantifying the corrosive effects of atmospheric environments and service conditions have been developed over the years.

 The Planning Process and Corrosion